sebastienvercammen/python-twitter-block-list-creators/README.md

 # Block Twitter List Creators

 People are finding themselves on thousands of hate- and abuse-promoting lists.
 In order to provide a first step against destructive behavior, this python script will block all the creators of these lists.
+Every blocked Twitter user gets logged to the terminal (together with the list's name).

 When you block a list creator, you are automatically removed from the list.
-(This is regular Twitter behavior.)
+This is regular Twitter behavior.

+**Note:** This script currently doesn't evaluate the origin of the list in any way.
+It will indiscriminately block everyone.
+You can still manually unblock people you've had positive experiences with by finding their Twitter usernames in the terminal logs.

 ## Usage